PIH/openmrs-module-pacsintegration/mirth/README.md

 - openmrs_mysql_username: mysql username that Mirth will use to connect to the OpenMRS database
 - openmrs_mysql_password: mysql password that Mirth will use to connect to the OpenMRS database
 - openmrs_db_name: name of the OpenMRS DB
-- mirth_inbound_port: port that Mirth will listen on for incoming messages; this should match the value set in .env file for MIRTH_INBOUND_PORT
+- mirth_inbound_port: port that Mirth listens on for incoming messages from PACS Boston; this should match the value set in .env file for MIRTH_INBOUND_PORT
 - openmrs_inbound_port: port that OpenMRS is listening on for incoming messages; this should match "pacsintegration.hl7ListenerPort" global property in OpenMRS
 - pacs_url: the url of the PACS server to connect to
-- pacs_inbound_port: the port where the PACS server is listening for inbound messages from Mirth
+- pacs_inbound_port: the port on which the PACS server is Boston listening for inbound messages from Mirth

-For the mirth connection, you will want create a mysql user with permissions on the pacsintegration database
+For the "Read HL7 from OpenMRS Database" channel, you will need to create a mysql user with permissions on the pacsintegration database table
 - From mysql: `grant all on openmrs.pacsintegration_outbound_queue to '${openmrs_mysql_username}'@'172.%.%.%' identified by '${openmrs_mysql_password}'
-- Note that this assumes you are using the default Docker IP range of '172.%.%.%' Once you have installed the channels, click "Redeploy Channel" to deploy the channels.
+- Note that this assumes you are using the default Docker IP range of '172.%.%.%'

+Once you have installed the channels, click "Redeploy Channel" to deploy the channels.